Table Of Contents_

 We also liked displays with some type of blue filter mode, to help protect against eye fatigue, and those with curved frames or some other type of built-in technology to help offer a better field of view.
 As far as gaming integration, we made sure each monitor excelled with graphically intensive applications, with many offering gaming-centric features, such as ultra-fast refresh rates and response times.

 We made sure each monitor had plenty of port options, including HDMI, DisplayPort, headphone jacks and, occasionally, USB, and we liked displays that had built-in speakers.
 We chose a range of different sized monitors, with several 27 inch displays, which is typically known to be the “sweet spot” for gaming.
+At this size and with a 1440P resolution the pixel density is still good and the image quality does not suffer as is with larger displays with the same 1440P resolution.
 Finally, we made sure each item came with some sort of warranty, with a maximum length of three years.

 We like to think so.
 4K monitors are certainly astounding for gaming, but can demand a whole lot of processing power, whereas 1440p displays can offer a similar end result, more or less, while demanding less from your computing setup.
 If you have a top of the line GPU, you may not notice the power demands of a 4K monitor, but if you are dealing with an average gaming setup, you may want to opt for a less demanding 1440p monitor.